 Side by Side

-One of the most effective ways to get some thick, complex guitar tone is through the use of multiple amps side by side.
+One of the most effective ways to get some thick, complex guitar tones is through the use of multiple amps side by side.
 When you double track guitars (or make a duplicate of a single track) and pan them 100% left and right, you can get a nice, wide sound.
 Unfortunately, that doesn’t equate to variety or complexity.

-For those with a single virtual guitar rig, you can add a similar mixture of tones simply by dialing in one channel differently than the other.
+For those with a single virtual guitar rig, you can add a similar mixture of tones simply by dialing in one track's settings differently than the other.
 I recommend starting with a “dark” track and a “light” track.
 By having one with additional low-end and body and one sounding bright and aggressive, you can get a decent sounding selection even if it’s the same guitar through the same amp.

 If you’re looking to get outside of the regular approach to recording, look no further than loading your favorite guitar rigs up in series.
-By loading one amp then another immediately after, you get a unique, overpowered stack of amps that is most certainly not recommended in the analog realm.
+By loading one amp then another immediately after it, you get a unique, overpowered stack of amps that is most certainly not recommended in the analog realm.

 Think about how one drives the other when doing this – you’re essentially turning your first rig into a “pedal” for the second.
 A little overdrive or gain is going to go a long way in that setup.